fenago/Grokking-Deep-Learning/Lab_4.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab4_Backpropagation`

+##### Run Notebook
+Click notebook `Chapter6 - Intro to Backpropagation - Building Your First DEEP Neural Network- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter6 - Intro to Backpropagation - Building Your First DEEP Neural Network.ipynb` as well as lab guide.

 ## The streetlight problem
 This toy problem considers how a network learns entire datasets.